hpi-swa-lab/squeak-object-space-tally/doc/SWACodeMap.md

 ## Cross-Referencing via the Data menu

-Like the Space Tally and st-spy, the Code Map speaks the shared `crossRefKey` vocabulary (class names are unique; methods are `'Class>>selector'`).
+Like the Space Tally and Sampling Tally, the Code Map speaks the shared `crossRefKey` vocabulary (class names are unique; methods are `'Class>>selector'`).
 Cross- referencing another open view is no longer a dedicated button: every open peer treemap/flamegraph appears in the **Data** menu as "X-ref: `<window>`".
 Picking one